gtjman/myeasy.db/README.md

 db.add("", "") // Increase a data number value in the database

-db.minus("", "") // Increase a data number value in the database
+db.minus("", "") // Decrease a data number value in the database

 db.subtract("", "") // Decrease a data number value in the database